 Callable and Puttable Debentures / Bonds

-Whenever a corporation is borrowing for long term, by issuing fixed rate debentures, it has a risk of decrease in rate of interest in market.
-Suppose, a company is issuing 20 years debentures offering rate of interest 7 %, after 5 years similar debentures can be issued in market offering rate of interest 4 %, then for corporation there will be comparatively higher cost with existing debenture.
-So, the corporation may issue long term debenture with callable feature in which it will have a right to redeem the debenture in between.
-However in this case usually the company will offer premium to investor in case of early redemption.
-In case puttable debentures, the option lies with the investors for early redemption.
-Generally a company who is in bad need of money will issue Puttable debenture.
-In this case debenture holders can ask the company to redeem their debenture and ask for principal repayment.
+Whenever a corporation is borrowing for the long term, by issuing fixed rate debentures, it has a risk of decrease in the rate of interest in the market.
+Suppose, a company is issuing 20 years debentures offering a rate of interest 7 %, after 5 years similar debentures can be issued in market offering rate of interest 4 %, then for a corporation, there will be comparatively higher cost with existing debenture.
+So, the corporation may issue long term debenture with a callable feature in which it will have a right to redeem the debenture in between.
+However in this case usually the company will offer a premium to an investor in case of early redemption.
+In the case of puttable debentures, the option lies with the investors for early redemption.
+Generally, a company who is in bad need of money will issue Puttable debenture.
+In this case, debenture holders can ask the company to redeem their debenture and ask for principal repayment.
 This type of security can be issued by the company to avoid hostile take over.

 In these types of debentures, the debenture is given priority of payment after other debts, when a company goes into liquidation.
-They are also known as subordinated loan, subordinated bonds, subordinated debt or junior debt.
-Usually they will be offered higher return as they undertake more risk.
+They are also known as a subordinated loan, subordinated bonds, subordinated debt or junior debt.
+Usually, they will be offered a higher return as they undertake more risk.

 It is a method of financing in case of venture capital financing.
 It carries interest in three phases.
-During initial phase, no interest is charged.
-During subsequent stage interest is charged at a lower rate of interest, up to a particular level of operation.
-After that high rate of interest is charged.Last updated on : February 8th, 2019
+During the initial phase, no interest is charged.
+During the subsequent stage, interest is charged at a lower rate of interest, up to a particular level of operation.
+After that high rate of interest is charged.Last updated on : May 22nd, 2019